yufengsh/devportal/source/_xenapp_and_xendesktop_service/_xenapp_essentials_apis/how_to_get_a_site_id.rst

 DisplayName          | The display name of the site.
 ==================   ================================================================================

-Powershell Example
+PowerShell Example
 ==================

-This example illustrates how to get a customer's site identifiers using Powershell.
+This example illustrates how to get a customer's site identifiers using PowerShell.

 .. code-block:: powershell